swyxio/swyxdotio/content/writing/technical/documentation-levels.md

 I tried to loosely order this but ofc it is up to interpretation.
 A lot of this is my brainstorm, plus [Mark's summary of the great Divio blogpost](https://github.com/reduxjs/redux/issues/3609):

+- Homepage/Readme:
+  - Set a good first impression
+  - Answer What is this?
+  - Answer What can it do for me?
+  - Answer Where to learn more?
 - Answer questions where the user expects them
   - **One sentence description for github headline**
   - One paragraph description with more context